Nearly 700,000 SNAP Recipients Could Lose Benefits Under New Trump Rule

 But opposition to the change is strong, and legal challenges are possible.
 States say it will impose a huge administrative burden on social service agencies, and congressional Democrats have already threatened to sue if the change goes into effect.

-Democratic Senator Debbie Stabenow of Michigan, the ranking member of the U.S. Senate Committee on Agriculture, Nutrition, & Forestry, criticized the rule.
+Democratic Sen. Debbie Stabenow of Michigan, the ranking member of the Senate Committee on Agriculture, Nutrition and Forestry, criticized the rule.

 "There's a reason Republicans and Democrats overwhelmingly rejected this callous proposal in the Farm Bill and instead focused on bipartisan job training opportunities that actually help families find good paying jobs," she said in a statement.

-Note: A previous version of this story misspelled Craig Gundersen's last name as Gunderson.